Published by Christina Riley. Last Updated on November 25, 2023.

 Self-guided walking tours are available to explore authentically restored and furnished buildings, and there are usually costumed historical interpreters and craft demonstrations to take part in.

-This next one is really two historic towns, but we’ll mostly focus on Tarboro here.
+This next one of the old towns in North Carolina is really two historic towns, but we’ll mostly focus on Tarboro here.

 Tuscarora Indians occupied the area now known as Tarboro long before its incorporation.
 The British arrived in 1733, naming the town “Tawboro” after the Tuscarora word “taw,” which translated to “river of health.”